Danny Alcock

-Daniel James Alcock (born 15 February 1984) is an English former professional footballer who played as a goalkeeper, and was most recently the goalkeeping coach at club Leicester City.
+Daniel James Alcock (born 15 February 1984) is an English former professional footballer who played as a goalkeeper, and is the current goalkeeping coach at club Premier League Wolverhampton Wanderers F.C.

 Club career

 Early career

 Alcock was born in Newcastle-under-Lyme, Staffordshire, and joined Stoke City as a trainee from school.
 He turned professional in August 2001, but was released in May 2003 without making his first team debut for Stoke, signing for local side Stone Dominoes and subsequently moving on to Kidsgrove Athletic.

 Barnsley

 He joined Barnsley in August 2003.
 He was understudy to first Saša Ilić and then Marlon Beresford, but finally made his league debut on 12 April 2004 in a 3–3 draw at home to Queens Park Rangers, replacing the injured Beresford midway through the first half.
 That was his only first team appearance for Barnsley and he was released at the end of the season.